 Seven Ergonomic Tips for Driving

-by Mike Hoonhorst, AEP
+by Mike Hoonhorst, CPE

 With the price of air travel increasing, many people find themselves driving to their destinations.
 And long drives can often mean sitting in static postures for long periods of time.
 What some people may forget is that vehicles can be flexible.
 It’s important to understand all of the adjustable features in your vehicle.
 Take a few extra minutes before you start that road trip to avoid pain along the way.